brevdev/alpha-brev-docs/docs/howto/save-a-file.md

 ## How to Save a File

-You can save a file using Brev's built in [file uploader](../../reference/out-of-the-box-sms-file-upload-roboflow/#file-upload).
+You can save a file using Brev's built in [file upload function](../../reference/out-of-the-box-sms-file-upload-roboflow/#file-upload).

 ```python hl_lines="7"
 from fastapi import File